API-Skeletons/zf-oauth2-doctrine/README.md

 Identity field on User entity
 -----------------------------

-By default the DoctrineAdapter for OAuth2 retrieves the user by 'username' field on the entity.
-If you need to use a different or multiple fields you can do that via the 'auth_identity_fields' key.
-For example; ZfcUser allows users to authenticate by username and/or email fields.
+By default this Doctrine adapter retrieves the user by the `username` field on the configured User entity.
+If you need to use a different or multiple fields you may do so via the 'auth_identity_fields' key.
+For example, ZfcUser allows users to authenticate by username and/or email fields.

-example : match ZfcUser `auth_identity_fields` configuration
+An example to match ZfcUser `auth_identity_fields` configuration:
 ```php
 'zf-oauth2-doctrine' => array(
     'storage_settings' => array(